openSUSE/landing-page/README.md

 ** Now its time to add the new language to the dropdown.
 For this follow the next steps: **

 1. Inside the 'index.html' search with your text editor for 'dropdownMenu1', which is the list containing the options of languages available.
-2. Add a new option to the list by simply adding a like such <code><li><a href="#" class="change-language" data-language-value="es">Spanish</a></li></code>. **Note** that the <code>data-language-value</code> attribute contains the value of the international code of the language you added.
+2. Add a new option to the list by simply adding a like such ```<li><a href="#" class="change-language" data-language-value="es">Spanish</a></li>```. **Note** that the <code>data-language-value</code> attribute contains the value of the international code of the language you added.
 This code has to match with the name of the file you created.
 3. Now we have added the file in the dropdown, and the last step is to include the translation file.
 For this, you need to open the file **assets/js/opensuse-theme.js** .
-Here you need to go to the line 208 and under it add the new language in the following format <code>window.lang.dynamic('es', 'assets/js/langpack/es.json');</code>. **Note:** We are configuring the optional languages and giving them the value with which our html will be calling them, in this case "es", and in the secong value we are declaring the rute to the file.
+Here you need to go to the line 208 and under it add the new language in the following format ```window.lang.dynamic('es', 'assets/js/langpack/es.json');```. **Note:** We are configuring the optional languages and giving them the value with which our html will be calling them, in this case "es", and in the secong value we are declaring the rute to the file.
 Please verify you are giving the right values here.

 ** Test it **
-If you want to run the website in a simple local server, you can try using <code>Python -m SimpleHTTPServer</code> which will run under the port 8000 locally.
+If you want to run the website in a simple local server, you can try using ```Python -m SimpleHTTPServer``` which will run under the port 8000 locally.
 So simply go to http://localhost:8000/ and try changing the language of the website to the new one you just created.
 To make sure there is no variable without translation, open up the web inspector of your browser and check if there is any message in the console, if not, you have done an Excellent job!

 ---